Destination | Nepal |

 December to February (Winter)

-The coldest time on the Annapurna region starts from December lasts through early February.
+The coldest time in the Annapurna region starts in December and lasts through early February.
 After late February, the climate gradually gets warmer.
 Daytime is relatively warmer with sunshine.
-Despite being cold, the skies are usually very clear, snow-capped mountain views look incredible.
+Despite being cold, the skies are usually very clear, and snow-capped mountains look incredible.
 It is the season when the trails are least crowded.
 This season may not suit very well for trek-beginners, but experienced trekkers will find no problems.

-The weather in the Himalayas (at high altitudes) is very unpredictable, and the temperature changes quickly.
+The weather in the Himalayas (at high altitudes) is unpredictable, and the temperature changes quickly.

 Acclimatization